HFCN ADMISSIONS DEPARTMENT

 SELECTED TOPICS IN CHEMISTRY & MATHEMATICS (SCI 101)

-All applicants must successfully complete this pre-requisite course or pass a challenge exam.
+All applicants must successfully complete this pre-requisite course.
 SCI 101 is conducted one day or two evenings a week over a ten-week period.
 All applicants must complete the course by the end of the tenth week.
 No time extension is permitted.
 Applicants who either fail the course or who fail to complete the course within the time allowed will be given the option to repeat the course once.
 The course is graded on a pass/fail basis.
 A grade of C+ must be achieved in order to pass.